Magill, 2nd Lt. Lloyd H. Jr.

 After 10:00 AM on December 24th, the POWs were taken to the train station.
 The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
 180 to 200 were packed into steel boxcars with four guards.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

 On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and walked two kilometers to a schoolyard on the southern outskirts of the barrio.
 From December 25th until the 26th.
 The POWs were held in a schoolhouse.
-On the morning of the 26th, the POWs were marched to a beach.
+On the morning of the 26th, the POWs were marched to a beach where they spent two days.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater and died.
 The remaining prisoners boarded onto the Brazil Maru and were held in three different holds.
 The ship had been used to haul cattle and the POWs were held in the same stalls that the cattle had been held in.
 In the lower hold, the POWs were lined up in companies of 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.

 The POWs were receiving their first meal of the day on the 9th when the sound of planes was heard followed by the sound of the ship’s machine guns firing.
 As the POWs sat in the holds, the explosions of bombs falling closer and closer to the ship were also heard.
 The waves created by the explosions rocked the ship.
 During the attack, the POWs watched as three bombs fell toward the ship.
 All they could do was wait to see where the bombs hit.
 One bomb exploded outside the haul of the forward hold and another fell through the open hatch exploding in the hold.
 Together they killed 285 prisoners.
 Capt.
 Jefferson Speck said, "The forward hold was really a horrible mess with blood, brains, and flesh all over the place."
 The surviving POWs remained in the hold for three days with the dead.
 The stench from the dead filled the air.
 Since the Japanese did nothing to remove the dead from the hold, the POWs stacked the corpses below the hatch so they would be the first thing that the Japanese smelled and saw when they looked into the hold.